hmzel/ParticleSFX/README.md

 By default, shapes display particles to all players within their world, but you can change that by using Shape#addPlayer().

-You can modify the tick delay between shapes running display() using Shape#setDelay().
+You can modify the tick delay between shapes running display() using Shape#setDelay() and change whether or not its async with Shape#setAsync().

 You can set the amount of particles the shape displays when display() is called using Shape#setParticlesPerDisplay().
 Assuming the given int is less than ParticleFrequency, display() will display the given amount of particles and stop, and continue from there the next time display() is called, and so on, until it reaches the end and restarts. <br>